bitbldr/sprocket/README.md

 - Real-time, scalable, server-side component framework
 - Renders initial HTML and efficiently patches update diffs using a WebSocket connection
-- Declarative views using functional components that rerender on prop changes
+- Declarative views using functional components that re-render on prop changes
 - Strongly-typed functional reducers for state management
 - Built on lightweight OTP processes for composable & scalable state management
 - Encourages declarative and composable views